 The City is divided into three pickup areas and pickup will be on Tuesday, Wednesday or Thursday every other week.
-There is no rotation of pickup days to this schedule as there is on the garbage pickup schedule.
+There is no rotation of pickup days to this schedule.
 (For example, If your recycling pickup day is on Tuesday, it will always be on Tuesday every other week)

 Visit Bresco's curbside recycling site.

 IMPORTANT NOTE: In the description of the areas for pickup, the term "odd numbered homes" or "even numbered homes" refers ONLY TO THE HOMES ON EDWARD STREET.
 The area division between area one and two is the middle of Edward St.

 The green bins will still be available for use and are located at Revelstoke Bottle Depot.